obiyoag/track_contents/track3.md

 **3) Contrast-enhanced dynamic scans:** Contrast-enhanced scans were performed based on the injection of the GD-EOB-DTPA agent.
 The arterial phase is captured 25 seconds after the contrast agent is injected.
 Subsequently, the portal phase is achieved 1 minute later.
 After another 3 minutes, the delay phase is obtained, and finally, the hepatobiliary phase is reached 20 minutes thereafter.

 **4) Data format:** The data are all in Nifty format.
-Each sample may randomly lack phases (except hepatobiliary phase ), and the modalities have not applied pre-alignment through spatial registration.
+Each sample may randomly lack phases (except hepatobiliary phase ), and the sequences have not applied pre-alignment through spatial registration.

 ### Training Set

-For LiSeg task, the training set contains 30 annotated segmentation images obtained by experienced clinicians and 220 unannotated images from two different MRI vendors.
+For LiSeg task, the training set contains 30 annotated segmentation images obtained by experienced clinicians and 220 unannotated images from 2 different MRI vendors and 3 different centers.

-For LiFS task, all 250 training samples are provided with ground truth of the liver fibrosis stage.
+For LiFS task, all 250 training samples are provided with the ground truth of the liver fibrosis stage.
 Moreover, part of the hepatobiliary phase images have been segmented previously.

 <div style="display: flex; justify-content: center;">
 <table class="table table-sm table-hover border-bottom" style="table-layout:fixed;width:85%;align:center;">